GooTechnologies/learn/tutorials/particles/index.md

 weight: 5910
 indent: 1
 ---
 This article will discuss how to use Particles inside Goo Create.
-For general information about Particles, please refer to the <a title="Particles in Goo Engine" href="http://www.goocreate.com/learn/particles-in-goo-engine/">Particle Tutorial</a>!
+For general information about Particles, please refer to the <a title="Particles in Goo Engine" href="{{ '/tutorials/particles-in-engine' || prepend: site.baseurl }}">Particle Tutorial</a>!

 <iframe src="//goote.ch/4648b5ed45266a6cba5cc1dbd8fec0bdd9520226/"></iframe>